 - Jannik Hansen, LW – Drafted 287th overall by the Vancouver Canucks

 Yet another pick that the Maple Leafs passed on and the Canucks picked up on, Hansen went 287th overall in 2004.
-Since his debut in 2007-08, Hansen has notched 256 points in 626 regular season games for the Canucks and San Jose Sharks.
-A bottom-six player, he would’ve still been a better option of the Maple Leafs – especially since he’s still playing as of 2018-19.
+Since his debut in 2007-08, Hansen notched 256 points in 626 regular season games for the Canucks and San Jose Sharks.
+A bottom-six player, he would’ve still been a better option of the Maple Leafs – especially since he’s still playing as of 2019-20 – albeit in the KHL now.

 Final Grade: F